joseprupi/joseprupi.github.io/docs/_posts/_2023-09-04-cosine-similarity-simd-implementation.markdown

         return u
     raise ValueError("Input vector should be 1-D.")
 ```
-which not only validates that the input is a vector but also makes the array contiguous in memory calling *np.asarray*, something that can't be assured when loading a vector from disk as I am doing.
-Something needed for
+Which not only validates that the input is a 1xn array but also makes the array contiguous in memory calling *np.asarray* (see *order* parameter from [NumPy documentation](https://numpy.org/doc/stable/reference/generated/numpy.asarray.html)), something that can't be guaranteed when loading a vector from disk as I am doing.
+And as CPUs love working with contiguous things, having things contiguous in memory is always good to go fast, either to compute things in parallel or access things faster from cache.

 So, making the vector contiguous in memory and then perform the calculations seems to be worth it in terms of time as it is slightly faster than not doing so.
 Which makes sense as I am guessing that the underlying libraries can take advantage of.